-Tnspired by the riots in paste.
-All the material can be ▲Hamburg, we burned two luxury cars outside of a condo in St-Henri during the night and placed it in the top cor- say: of July 13.
-In a neighbourhood where people have to choose between food and rent, don't be surprised when ly invisible until plastic or we set fire to your flagrant displays of class privilege.
+Inspired by the riots in Hamburg, we burned two luxury cars outside of a condo in St-Henri during the night of July 13.
+In a neighbourhood where people have to choose between food and rent, don't be surprised when we set fire to your flagrant displays of class privilege.